-Hours of Work: Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
-The regular workweek shall not exceed 48 hours.
+Hours of work: Employers shall not require workers to work more than the regular and overtime hours allowed by the law of the country where the workers are employed.
+The regular work week shall not exceed 48 hours.
 Employers shall allow workers at least 24 consecutive hours of rest in every seven-day period.
-All overtime work shall be consensual.
+All overtime work shall be voluntary and consensual.
 Employers shall not request overtime on a regular basis and shall compensate all overtime work at a premium rate.
 Other than in exceptional circumstances, the sum of regular and overtime hours in a week shall not exceed 60 hours.

 Compensation: Every worker has a right to compensation for a regular work week that is sufficient to meet the worker’s basic needs and provide some discretionary income.
-Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, as well as provide any fringe benefits required by law or contract.
+Employers shall pay at least the minimum wage or the appropriate prevailing wage, whichever is higher, comply with all legal requirements on wages, and provide any fringe benefits required by law or contract.
 Where compensation does not meet workers’ basic needs and provide some discretionary income, each employer shall work with rip curl to take appropriate actions that seek to progressively realize a level of compensation that does.

 Rip Curl Owned Factory

 Since 1989, Rip Curl owns and operates a large state-of-the-art wetsuit manufacturing facility “Onsmooth Thai Co., Ltd” located at 143 Moo 7 Thawangtarn, Saraphee, Chaingmai, Thailand.
 The factory employs around 650 workers and is one of the largest employers in the region.
 Operating this facility allows us to control the environmental impact of this production, as well as pricing, lead times and entitlements for our workers, all while allowing us to develop the ultimate surfing wetsuits.

 Rip Curl is committed to ensuring all factory workers are being paid a living wage.
 While we are currently paying significantly above statutory minimum requirements now, we continue to review against living wage metrics to ensure our workers remain our number one priority.